goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.2-clustering/README.md

   - **https://student\<N>.towernode3.\<LABID>.rhdemo.io**

 Just from the web UI you wouldn’t know you’ve got a Tower cluster at your hands here.
-To learn more about your cluster and it’s state, in one of the instances web UI under **ADMINISTRATION** choose **Instance Groups**.
+To learn more about your cluster and its state, in one of the instances web UI under **ADMINISTRATION** choose **Instance Groups**.
 Here you will get an overview of the cluster by instance groups.
 Explore the information provided, of course there is no capacity